LauYeeYu/Lau-CPP-Lib/wiki/vector_en.md

 - PushFront: all except the begin iterator if there is no space in the front;
   only begin iterator if there is space in the front
 - PopFront: only begin iterator
+- Sort: all the iterators of the elements whose position is changed